Ba'athist Iraq: Demise of development

 When the war started, Saddam was widely quoted as saying that Iraq faced the war with a two-year supply "of all key commodities."; this proved true.
 Beginning in October 1982, Iraq's foreign assets began to dwindle as the government failed to repay its loans.
 At the end of the war, Iraq's monetary reserve had been depleted and international oil prices were not as stable (high) as they had been during the 1970s.
 The economy was still healthy in late 1982, due to government expenditure on large development programmes.
 Before the war, Iraq's workforce stood at five million.
 During the war, one million were mobilised in the war against Iran.
 Of the million sent to war, 100,000 died.
 The labour shortage led to stagnation; to fill the gap, an increasing number of women were hired.
 There was a shift in industrial production during the war from consumer to military goods.
 Social programmes that had been established in the previous decade began to deteriorate, and the average standard of living decreased.

 During the mid-to-late 1980s, international oil prices collapsed.
 The Organisation for Petroleum Exporting Countries (OPEC) established a quota system in which the international oil price (for its members) was set at US$18 per barrel.
 This system did not work, as Kuwait and the United Arab Emirates (UAE) did not follow OPEC policy and continued to flood the market with their oil.
 The result was that international oil prices were still at the 1970s level.
 In October 1988, because of Kuwait and the UAE, international oil prices had fallen to US$12 per barrel.
 The policy which the UAE (and especially Kuwait) followed hampered Iraq's economic growth.
 In the Iran–Iraq War's aftermath, Iraq had grown more dependent on oil prices.
 The result of Kuwait and the UAE's oil policies could be felt in 1990, when international oil prices decreased to US$13.67 per barrel.
 This time, the sudden fall in oil prices triggered reactions in Iraq; in Al-Thawra, the Ba'ath Party newspaper, Foreign Minister Aziz criticised Kuwait and the UAE's oil policies.
 Because of the sudden slump, Saddam claimed at an Arab League conference that international oil prices could increase to US$25 per barrel without hurting exports.
 Saddam also claimed that the abrupt fall in oil prices decreased Iraq's oil revenue by one billion dollars.
 Iraq was not the only member criticising Kuwait and the UAE; several other members also criticised their oil-production policy.
 Kuwait would not budge, continuing its oil-production strategy even when threatened by Iraq.
-This, coupled with foreign loans Iraq owned to Kuwait, was the main reason for the Iraqi invasion of Kuwait.
+This, coupled with foreign loans Iraq owed to Kuwait, was the main reason for the Iraqi invasion of Kuwait.